FREE LOFT INSULATION

 Our technicians will then ensure that there is sufficient ventilation within the loft space.

 An average semi-detached house would take less than 2 hours to insulate.
-The empty bags are removed from the loft and no mess to be seen.
+The empty bags are removed from the loft, and no mess to be seen.

 All our technicians are fully insured.